imagej/imagej.github.io/_pages/plugins/treej.md

 #### Tree annotation

 -   if Tag field is filled during linking action, the created mother cell will have the tag
--   select the cell (Ctrl+click\| pom+click) or enter its label number in the label field of the *unpair and tag* panel and enter the tag in the field "Tag"
+-   select the cell ({% include key keys="Ctrl|Left Click" %}) or enter its label number in the label field of the *unpair and tag* panel and enter the tag in the field "Tag"

 **Apply** to validate the tagging.